Cortisone Injection for Shoulder Bursitis: Does It Work?

 • Ultrasound guidance may improve injection accuracy where available.

-• Exercise-based rehabilitation remains the first-line approach.
+• Exercise-based rehabilitation remains the main long-term pathway.

 What Is a Cortisone Injection in the Shoulder?